-Revelation 11 is an inset prophecy about God’s two witnesses placed here because they will be resurrected when the seventh trumpet begins to sound.
-The seventh trumpet is the third woe for humanity because immediately after the resurrection – while the faithful are at the wedding feast in heaven – the seven last plagues will be poured out on the earth.
+Revelation 11 is an inset prophecy about God’s two witnesses, placed here because they will be resurrected when the seventh trumpet begins to sound.
+The seventh trumpet is the third woe for humanity because immediately after the resurrection – while the faithful are at the wedding feast in heaven – the seven last plagues will be poured out on the earth as part of the seventh trumpet.

-John is told to measure the court’s of the temple where the altar or holy place was, and thereby figuratively measure out and set apart the true faithful called out zealous servants of God.
+John is told to measure the temple including the courtyard of the priests where the altar or holy place was, and thereby figuratively measure out and set apart the true faithful called out zealous servants of God.

 Revelation 11:1 And there was given me a reed like unto a rod: and the angel stood, saying, Rise, and measure the temple of God, and the altar, and them that worship [worship God in truth, living by every Word of God] therein.